Dr. Baker is a cardiothoracic surgeon at Keck Medicine of USC and professor of clinical surgery at the Keck School of Medicine of USC.

 “Cardiac surgery is undergoing a monumental change as technology advances and less invasive therapies are developed.
 These advances often require close collaboration between different specialties.
 We have embraced these technological advances at all levels and are leaders in many emerging therapies.
 We collaborate daily with our cardiology colleagues and work together to individualize treatment plans only with the patient’s best interest in mind.”

-Keck Medicine of USC is his home.
+Keck Medicine is his home.